ajbanjara/Wireshark/CaptureSetup/USB.md

 `sudo setfacl -m u:$USER:r /dev/usbmon*`

 On some Linux distributions (Arch Linux, Debian, Ubuntu, possibly others), the above command may not be necessary if you already belong to the `wireshark` group.
-See [CaptureSetup/CapturePrivileges\#Most\_UNIXes.](/CaptureSetup/CapturePrivileges#Most_UNIXes.)
+See [CaptureSetup/CapturePrivileges: Most UNIXes.](/CaptureSetup/CapturePrivileges#most-unixes)

 With Linux kernels prior to 2.6.23, you will also need to run this command as root: